The Extraordinary Life and Work of Midcentury Artist and Designer Isamu Noguchi

 Unlike many of his contemporaries, Noguchi didn’t concern himself with traditional divisions between art, design, and landscape design.
 His Akari light sculptures, for example, serve as both practical light fixtures and ethereal paper works.
 And his Sunken Garden (1961-64) at Chase Manhattan Bank Plaza in New York is both a garden and a sculpture.
 He even designed playgrounds, including the Isamu Noguchi Playscape in Atlanta.

-“He came to design through art, which was unusual for his time,” says Jenny Dixon, director of the Noguchi Museum in Queens, New York.
+“He came to design through art, which was unusual for his time,” says Jenny Dixon, former director of the Noguchi Museum in Queens, New York.
 “You were supposed to stay in your little silo and just paint or sculpt or design.
 Which of course [no one] does today.
 He was a precursor to so many things.”

 But the other internees didn't trust him, and the government officials who had encouraged the idea didn’t follow through on their promises to work with him on building new recreation spaces at Poston.
 After he finally extricated himself from the camp, he periodically returned to work that referenced his time there.